wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.2.1 =
+Update to improve memory usage of recipe templates

 = 2.2 =
 Update recommended to keep up with the best recipe plugin